4 Myths About Breast Cancer—Fact or Fiction

 4. Soy ups your breast cancer risk.

 False.
 Soy's reputation as one of the original health foods was tainted when preliminary studies in rats linked it to higher rates of breast cancer.
 Researchers believed the results were due to isoflavones, compounds in soy that mimic the effects of estrogen.
 But this association has not proven true in human studies—in fact, newer research suggests that traditional soy foods like soy, tempeh, edamame and soymilk actually provide anti-cancer benefits.
-A 2020 meta-analysis found that for every 10 milligrams of soy isoflavones women ate each day, breast cancer risk dropped by 3%.
+A 2020 meta-analysis found that for every 10 milligrams of soy isoflavones participants ate each day, breast cancer risk dropped by 3%.
 (For reference, a 3-ounce serving of tofu contains about 20 mg of isoflavones.)
 So there's no reason to fear soy foods!